 How to Treat Physiological Leaf Curl

 Selecting determinate cultivars may be key to preventing physiological leaf roll on tomatoes.
-Keeping soil temperatures below 95 degrees Fahrenheit (35 C.) by using mulch or evaporative cooling is also an effective strategy.
+Keeping soil temperatures below 95 degrees F. (35 C.) by using mulch or evaporative cooling is also an effective strategy.

 If you are spraying a chemical herbicide in the garden, do so when there is no wind to avoid unintended chemical injury.